 However, the next game, Curry would face off against future teammate Ekpe Udoh and Michigan.
 Despite losing, the 6-foot-2 guard would put up 32 points and prove to the world that he was a force to be reckoned with

-In his first year, Curry would light it up for the Wildcats averaging a SoCon-leading 21.5 points per game along with, 2.8 assists and 4.1 rebounds while shooting over 45 percent the field and 40 percent from deep.
+In his first year, Curry would light it up for the Wildcats, averaging a SoCon-leading 21.5 points per game along with, 2.8 assists and 4.1 rebounds while shooting over 45 percent the field and 40 percent from deep.

-Texas freshman and another one of Curry’s future teammates in Kevin Durant would go on to win national freshman of the year honors that season and Davidson would lose in the first round of the NCAA Tournament but it was clear — the Wildcats had something special on their hands.
+Texas freshman and another one of Curry's future teammates in Kevin Durant would go on to win national freshman of the year honors that season and Davidson would lose in the first round of the NCAA Tournament, but it was clear — the Wildcats had something special on their hands.

 The next season, everyone, at least everyone in the Southern Conference knew Curry was a star.
 Growing an inch and adding a few pounds of muscle, Curry would once again lead the conference in scoring with 25.5 while also leading Davidson to a perfect 20-0 in conference play.

 Earning their third straight NCAA Tournament in as many years, Davidson would be matched up against seven seed Gonzaga.
 Early in the second half, the Bulldogs held an 11-point lead.
-That’s when Curry, the 2008 SoCon Player of the Year caught fire.
-The future Warriors star would score 30 of his 40 points that game in the second half to lead Davidson to a 82-76 upset.
+That's when Curry, the 2008 SoCon Player of the Year caught fire.
+The future Warriors star would score 30 of his 40 points that game in the second half to lead Davidson to an 82-76 upset.

 However, behind Curry's hot hand, the 10-seed Davidson Wildcats weren't done just yet.
 In another 30-plus-point game for the Wildcats guard, Davidson would upset a Roy Hibbert-led Georgetown team that was considered one of the best teams in college basketball that year.